mathslug/showdown_warrior/README.md

 * git clone this directory and cd into it

-* save showdown credntials in `./data/login.txt` as:
+* save showdown credentials in `./data/login.txt` as:

 ```
 username